The 5 most powerful creator economy executives of 2022

 Ferguson is now developing monetization as well as additional support mechanisms for short-form creators.
 On the latter front, one example is Remix, a feature that lets creators cut short clips of YouTube videos into their Shorts.
 While TikTok had a similar feature, Shorts users have access to YouTube’s massive trove of videos.
 “The amount of content that can be unlocked for that type of storytelling is really unparalleled,” Ferguson told Fast Company earlier this year.
 “We’re seeing creators get really excited taking that video that they loved five years ago and bringing it to life again in their short-form video.”

 Most importantly, Ferguson is taking the creator truism that you build audiences on TikTok and then make money from them on YouTube to its logical conclusion.
-In September, reports surfaced that YouTube would introduce ads in the feed of Shorts videos, and starting in 2023, it would share revenue using its customary 55-45 creator-platform split.
+In September, reports surfaced that YouTube would introduce ads in the feed of Shorts videos, and starting in 2023, it would share revenue, providing Shorts creators with a 45% split, distributed based on their share of total Shorts views.
 The twist?
-All Shorts ad revenue would be pooled and then distributed monthly so every creator who participates benefits from the better that Shorts performs.
+Because ads run between videos in the Shorts Feed, all Shorts ad revenue would be pooled and then distributed monthly so every creator who participates benefits from the better that Shorts performs.

 Monica Khan, EVP, head of creator community, Spotter